Quantum Quacks

 - Use project management software (ClickUp).

-- An engineer from Google that taught us how to effectively use version control (git)
+- An engineer from Google that taught us how to effectively use version control (Git)

 In addition to informal sharing, we actively volunteer both in hosting and leading workshops as well as at FLL scrimmages and tournaments.
-During the skystone season(2019-2020), we logged over 560 student volunteer hours.
+During the Into the Deep season (2024-2023), we reached over 21,000 people!

 - When we heard that there were few opportunities for teams on the coast, we organized and ran a workshop in Wilmington, NC for teams there.
 (Of course, we combined it with a beach afternoon to help with another core value, FUN!).